General Program Schedule

 - Rain coat or poncho

-- Bathing suit, sandals, beach towel and sunscreen
+- Bathing suit, sandals, and beach towel

 - Sunhat and sunscreen